 Best Kids Flossers

 There is much to love about these flossers, and our only real complaint was the significant amount of redundant packaging.
-While we like a well-packed item and the lack of plastic, this packing includes 4 smaller boxes inside a larger box and a compostable bag inside each box, making the entire kit feel like overkill.
-However, despite this, the packaging is biodegradable, and everything feels high quality making this budget-friendly compostable option a favorite in our book.
+While we like a well-packed item and the lack of plastic, this packing includes 4 smaller boxes inside a larger box and a compostable bag inside each box, making the entire kit feel a bit overkill.
+But, despite this, the packaging is biodegradable, and everything feels high quality making this budget-friendly compostable option a favorite in our book.

 These flossers are not kid-centric and include a sharp pick end that should be monitored when used by younger children.
 While it isn't colorful and has mint flavor instead of fruit, we think this is a good choice for those looking for an environmentally friendly option with a pick.
 If kid-centric and environmentally friendly are equally important to you, the EcoFrenzy Kids Floss Picks is one to consider.